Brett Deledio: Player profile

-Deledio is a utility, a very versatile player who adept at any position from half-back through half-forward.
+Deledio is a versetile player who has played in several positions during his career.

-As a junior, he played predominantly in the forward line, but due to his pace, fitness and elite disposal, he was shifted to the midfield in his latter days of junior football.
+As a junior, he played predominantly in the forward line, but he was shifted to the midfield in his latter days of junior football.

-Early on at Richmond he alternated between playing as a midfielder and as a half-forward, playing well in both positions.
+Early on at Richmond he alternated between playing as a midfielder and as a half-forward.
 In 2008 and 2009 he won Jack Dyer Medals in a predominantly midfield role.
-Upon Damien Hardwick's arrival in the 2010 season, Deledio had a move to the half-back line to make use of his elite kicking and prolong his career.
+Upon Damien Hardwick's arrival in the 2010 season, Deledio had a move to the half-back line.
 In 2012 though, Deledio was moved again into the midfield where he earned All-Australian selection for the first time.
 Since 2014 Deledio has been contained to a mostly half-forward role.
 He won All-Australian selection on half-forward after a 1.5 goal per game season in 2015.

-He is an elite ball user and was rated as Richmond's best kick by his peers and by numerous media pundits.
+He was rated as Richmond's best kick by his peers and by numerous media pundits.